How to buy a gun in Pennsylvania

 You are allowed by law to purchase a long gun which includes a rifle or shotgun — without having to go through a background check.

-But If you wanted to purchase a handgun privately, you would have to go to a FFL dealer to complete a firearms transfer.
+But If you wanted to purchase a handgun privately, you would have to go to a FFL dealer to complete the transfer of a firearm.
 There is a fee for this transfer which is between $40-$70 depending on the dealer.

 The FFL transfer deal will require you to fill out the same application and background check as if you were purchasing the firearm from them.